surniaulula/wpsso/readme.txt

 > The WooCommerce plugin does not provide sufficient Schema JSON-LD markup for Google Rich Results.

-> The WPSSO Core Premium plugin reads WooCommerce product data and provides complete Schema Product JSON-LD markup for Google Rich Results, including additional product images, product variations, product information (brand, color, condition, EAN, dimensions, GTIN-8/12/13/14, ISBN, material, MPN, size, SKU, volume, weight, etc), product reviews, product ratings, sale start / end dates, sale prices, pre-tax prices, VAT prices, shipping rates, shipping times, and much, much more.
+> The WPSSO Core Premium plugin reads WooCommerce product data and provides complete Schema Product JSON-LD markup for Google Rich Results, including additional product images, product variations, product information (brand, color, condition, EAN, dimensions, GTIN-8/12/13/14, ISBN, material, MPN, pattern, size, SKU, volume, weight, etc), product reviews, product ratings, sale start / end dates, sale prices, pre-tax prices, VAT prices, shipping rates, shipping times, and much, much more.

 **&#91;Premium&#93;** Integrates with other plugins and service APIs for additional image, video, e-Commerce product details, SEO settings, etc. The following modules are included with the Premium version and automatically loaded if/when the supported plugins and/or services are required.